chaojiang06/wiki-auto/README.md

 1. ```simplification```: Code for text simplification experiments.

 ## Checkpoints
-1. We release the checkpoints of ```BERT``` model fine-tuned on Newsela-Manual and Wiki-Manual datasets.
-They are trained using the Hugging Face implementation of ```BERT_base``` archicture in the package ```pytorch-transformers==1.1.0```. [```BERT_newsela```](https://drive.google.com/file/d/1xL9KS8A-_g4dcOapW5Z3I-3g8GBqUQkP/view?usp=sharing) and [```BERT_wiki```](https://drive.google.com/file/d/1I43F4OMkCvTUMtTd9Ft3P0hGiQLcFjlT/view?usp=sharing).
+1. We released the checkpoints of ```BERT``` model fine-tuned on Newsela-Manual and Wiki-Manual datasets.
+They are trained using the Hugging Face implementation of ```BERT_base``` architecture in the package ```pytorch-transformers==1.1.0```. [```BERT_newsela```](https://drive.google.com/file/d/1xL9KS8A-_g4dcOapW5Z3I-3g8GBqUQkP/view?usp=sharing) and [```BERT_wiki```](https://drive.google.com/file/d/1I43F4OMkCvTUMtTd9Ft3P0hGiQLcFjlT/view?usp=sharing).
 1. If you want to align other monolingual parallel data, please try the fine-tuned BERT models.
-They should be able to achieve pretty good performance.
-The performance boost of adding neural CRF model is related to the structure of the articles.
-We have some experience for designing paragraph alignemnt algorithm and using neural CRF model to align sentences, feel free to contact us if you want to have a discussion.
+They should be able to achieve competitive performance.
+The performance boost of adding the neural CRF model is related to the structure of the articles.
+We have some experience in designing the paragraph alignment algorithm and using neural CRF model to align sentences, feel free to contact us if you want to have a discussion.
 1. We also released the code for our neural CRF sentence alignment model, you can use it to train your own model.